 County employees are encouraged to use his/her creative skills to develop work products and procedures that contribute to the efficiency of the department in which he/she works and enhance the services provided to the community, those products and procedures remain the property of the County.
-Intellectual (Exhibit C - Appendix.)
+(Exhibit C in the Appendix.)